ORDER ONLINE (if registered for 'Patient services' online services) by clicking here

 When you require a new supply of medication please bring or post your slip to the surgery.
-You may also fax it to 01322 521345.

 Alternatively you can order online (as well as book and cancel your doctors appointments) by following the link at the top of this page once you have completed a simple one-off registration.
 Please complete the Online Registration Form (click the link below) and hand it in to the surgery in order to receive your personalised registration details.

 Online Services Registration Form

 Your prescription can be collected from the surgery or from a local pharmacy who collect prescriptions from the practice or it can be returned to you by post if you include a stamped addressed envelope.

 Please note requests for repeat prescriptions cannot be taken over the telephone for medico-legal reasons, as errors can occur.

 Patients on repeat medication will be asked to see a doctor or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

 Please order your repeat prescription a week before you will run out, and allow three full working days for prescriptions to be processed.
 Remember to take weekends and bank holidays into account.

 Many minor ailments can be treated at home with the support of your local pharmacy if needed.
 Over the counter products for self care are things like pain relief and cough and cold remedies, and these items can be bought from pharmacies and supermarkets without a prescription.